wplib/wplib-box/FAQ.md

 development.
 WPLib Box leverages the open-source tool Vagrant and either Oracle's open-source VirtualBox or commercial products from VMware.

+## How do I Run WP-CLI?
+[WP-CLI](http://wp-cli.org/) is installed in the WPLib Box virtual machine so to use it you first SSH into the box and then run your wp-cli command, for example:

+    vagrant ssh
+    wp plugin install hello-dolly

 ---

 ## What is our Business Model?